CarolCupas/carolcupaswebsite/_drafts/transición.md

 ---
 At the end of the master, I have experienced a new phase of searching job in Madrid.
 The foreigns (majority) have to be highly qualified to get the sponsorship of a company to get the work permission or wait for meet a number of years.

-Today, search a job is almost a job and I have had several interviews so far but these companies are not willing to offer me a contract to tramit my work permission (perhaps for unknowledge of process).
-Despite that, the good side is the my profile fits with what they are looking for.
+Today, search a job is almost a job and I have had several interviews so far but these companies are not willing to offer me a contract to trammit my work permission (perhaps for unknowledge of process).
+Despite that, the good side is my profile fits with what they are looking for.

 Al terminar el máster, estoy experimentando una nueva fase de búsqueda de empleo en Madrid dado que las personas extranjeras (_en su mayoría_) tenemos que ser altamente cualificadas  para que una empresa gestione los trámites legales para obtener el visado de trabajo o esperar a que pase un intervalo de años.

 Hoy, buscar trabajo es casi un trabajo y ciertamente he tenido muchas entrevistas pero por el momento, esas empresas no gestionan los trámites que la oficina de extranjería requieren (quizás por desconocimiento del proceso).
 A pesar de todo, el lado positivo es que perfil profesional les gusta pero sin el visado, no me ofrecen la oportunidad.

+Honestly, the idea to start my own business is really attractive lately, what stop a little is to face the reality of needing incomes    soon.

+Of course, keep

 _Honestamente, la idea de **emprender** mi propio negocio cada vez me resulta más atractiva, lo que me retiene un poco es el tener que enfrentarme a la realidad de necesitar ingresos para hoy._